 The relationships between us and our network providers and network hospitals are independent contractor relationships.
 None of the network providers or network hospitals or their physicians or employees are employees or agents of UnitedHealthcare Insurance Company or one of its affiliates.
 An agent would be anyone authorized to act on our behalf.
-Neither we nor any employee of UnitedHealthcare Insurance Company or one of the network providers is an employee or agent of the network providers or network providers or network hospitals.
+Neither we nor any employee of UnitedHealthcare Insurance Company or one of its affiliates is an employee or agent of the network providers or network hospitals.